-If you are into healthy eating, nutrition or a waste-free lifestyle, you have inevitably come across meal planning advice.
+If you are into healthy eating, nutrition, or a waste-free lifestyle, you have inevitably come across meal planning advice.
 It is generously prescribed as a panacea to all our kitchen ills.
 Yes, that boring and incongruous act of planning 3 meals per day, for 7 days ahead, for n household members.
-We don’t know about you, but we never manage to stick to for more than a week.
+We don’t know about you, but we never manage to stick to it for more than a week.

 Surely, you’ve also been advised to use those print-out tables (like the one on the left) ready for you to fill out every Sunday evening, ideally with your whole family involved, so everybody has a say.
 We wonder what you think of them, but to us, they are a recipe for failure and family frustration.

 We’ve been told over and over again that food planning is the vital first step to a waste-free kitchen.
 Even most anti-food waste apps base their solution on meal planning.
 But technology doesn’t make meal planning easier.

 The problem with meal planning is that it just no longer fits our lifestyles.